vtex/faststore/docs/wip/theme-shadowing.md

 Meanwhile, the [`ProductSummary/index.tsx`](https://github.com/vtex/faststore/blob/master/packages/gatsby-theme-store/src/components/ProductSummary/index.tsx) component reminds you where the base building blocks are available.

-### Examples
+### How to shadow

-In each of the following "how to shadow" examples, we will present a goal and show how to achieve it:
+In each of the following "how to shadow" sections, we will give you examples on how to:

+- Completly shadow a component.
+- Customize and reuse code from the original file.

+#### Completely shadow a component
-1. We want to completely shadow the [AboveTheFold](https://github.com/vtex/faststore/blob/master/packages/gatsby-theme-store/src/components/HomePage/AboveTheFold.tsx) component of the HomePage in our Store Components starter.
+We want to completely shadow the [`AboveTheFold`](https://github.com/vtex/faststore/blob/master/packages/gatsby-theme-store/src/components/HomePage/AboveTheFold.tsx) component from our Store Components starter `HomePage`.

-    Firstly, we create a new file named `AboveTheFold.tsx`, just like the original file.
+Firstly, we create a new file named `AboveTheFold.tsx`, just like the original file name.

 This will result in the following directory tree:

     ```
     storecomponents.store
     └── src